DanielaDavidova/exercice-repo/README.md

 first exercice
 Repo made for exercises

-This will make a conflict!
+This will contain...

-Making somechanges here!
+Repository made for exercises.
+Hello, again!!!